Welcome

 The series includes three spirited films which examine the controversial land use struggle near Los Angeles International Airport related to the Playa Vista development which included the proposed DreamWorks' Studio until DreamWorks withdrew in 2004.

-The series centers on the issues, politics and players involved in the debate over one of Southern California's remaining wetland ecosystems and one of Los Angeles' last open spaces.
-The film provides a stimulating forum for wetland issues, particularly in southern California where wetland losses have reached 95%, compared to 50% lost nationally.
+The series centers on the issues, politics and players involved in the debate over one of Southern California's remaining wetlands ecosystems and one of Los Angeles' last open spaces.
+The films provide a stimulating forum for wetlands issues, particularly in southern California where wetland losses have reached 95%, compared to 50% lost nationally.

 The Ballona Wetlands drama includes scientists, environmentalists, development advocates, actors, filmmakers, authors, Native Americans, labor unionists and politicians set against the backdrop of Hollywood and a wetlands ecosystem.
 The film also shows the various functions of wetlands in a dynamic and entertaining way.